Form controls

 To restrict a value to a specific

-attribute.
+pattern, use the pattern attribute.
 This example only allows the letters A-Z, so the form will not

 submit if a number or symbol is entered.
-This only works with <mo-input>
+This only works with <mo-input> elements.

 <form class="input-validation-pattern"> <mo-input name="letters" required label="Letters" pattern="[A-Za-z]+"></mo-input> <br /> <mo-button type="submit" variant="primary">Submit</mo-button> </form> <script type="module"> const form = document.querySelector('.input-validation-pattern'); // Wait for controls to be defined before attaching form listeners await Promise.all([ customElements.whenDefined('mo-button'), customElements.whenDefined('mo-input') ]).then(() => { form.addEventListener('submit', event => { event.preventDefault(); alert('All fields are valid!'); }); }); </script>